 Driving Under the Influence of Marijuana in California

-That said, unlike with the influence of alcohol, which can be measured by a blood alcohol content (BAC) chemical test, impairment from pot can be a pretty tricky thing to assess accurately, efficiently or even-handedly.
-There is no breathalyzer for tetrahydrocannabinol (THC), the intoxicant in marijuana.
+That said, impairment from marijuana can be a pretty tricky thing to assess accurately, efficiently, or even-handedly.
+While the influence of alcohol can be measured by blood alcohol content (BAC) using a breath test, blood test, or other chemical tests, there is no breathalyzer for tetrahydrocannabinol (THC), the intoxicant in marijuana.
 Even if there was, the drug’s effects can vary on different marijuana users.

 Under California law, there is no “per se” rule for impairment due to drugs similar to the 0.08 percent BAC in the case of alcohol.
 The law simply states that “it is unlawful for a person who is under the influence of any drug to drive a vehicle.”
 Consequently, a citing law enforcement officer must assess the actual impairment of a driver.